uapi-group/specifications/specs/discoverable_partitions_specification.md

 The `gdisk` tool (from version 1.0.5 onward) and its variants (`sgdisk`, `cgdisk`) also support creation of partitions with a matching type code.

+The `systemd-repart` tool creates DPS and DDI compliant disk images.
+It can also be used to deploy disk images onto new disks.

 ## Links